CVanF5/ngx-inference/README.md

 Roadmap
 -------
-- Align exact header names and semantics to the upstream spec and EPP reference.
+- Validate EPP and BBR implementations against Gateway API Inference Extension conformance tests.
-- Implement true body chunk streaming from NGINX request to ext-proc for BBR, including configurable maximum body size and back-pressure.
+- Align exact header names and semantics to the upstream specification and reference implementations.
-- Pass through relevant request headers/attributes to ext-proc to improve routing context.
+- Add configurable maximum body size and back-pressure handling for BBR.
-- Conformance tests using the Gateway API Inference Extension suite.
+- TLS support for gRPC once available in the Gateway API specification.
-- TLS support for gRPC once available in EPP.
+- Connection pooling and caching for improved performance at scale.

 License
 -------